Quick PrivX Setup

 In the PrivX GUI, go to Administration→License and enter your license code.

-You have now set up a PrivX server for evaluation purposes.
+After following these steps, you have now set up a PrivX server for evaluation purposes.

 Was this page helpful?